grame-cncm/faustide/README.md

 If you need to update the editor's version using `git pull`, as the repository has other dependencies hosted on Github, you may run `npm update` to make sure everything is up to date.

+Note that the `src/static/examples` folder is a manually copied subset of the `faust/examples` that will have to be updated from time to time.

 ## Launching the local editor

 A local HTTP server has to be started with `npm run serve` (or something similar), then use `http://127.0.0.1:8000/dist/` to launch the local editor.